 Often providing the accompanying employment law-related advice in the context of corporate transactional work handled by the firm, as well as picking up a considerable amount of standalone instructions, Allen & Overy's Greater China employment team excels at providing co-ordinated regional employment advice.
 Hong Kong-based team head Susana Ng is fluent in spoken and written Chinese and English and combines international and local law knowledge across a range of contentious and non-contentious matters, including an increasing amount of data privacy-related work.
 Beijing-based partner Victor Ho handles employment matters as part of his broad-ranging transactional/M&A offering.

 Feld Entertainment Inc.

-- Advised Thomson Reuters on employment issues relating to a multi-jurisdictional sale of its Global Financial and Risk business to a consortium led by the Blackstone Group for approximately $17bn.
+- Advised Thomson Reuters and Refinitiv on employment issues following the completion of the multi-jurisdictional sale of Thomson Reuters’s Global Financial and Risk business to a consortium led by the Blackstone Group.

 Clyde & Co LLP

 Clyde & Co LLP's employment team advises multinational businesses on their day-to-day HR matters related to undertaking business in mainland China, as well as on their critical global business change projects.
 Often working in harness with practitioners across the firm's global network, the Shanghai-based team, which is led by Victor Yang, is well-versed in handling the China-related aspects of multi-jurisdictional mandates.
 Recent work has included a growing number of data protection mandates.
 On the litigation front, the firm is able to provide a one-stop-shop service by virtue of its PRC joint law venture, thereby enabling it to represent clients before the labour tribunal in the case of any employment litigation.